Native tabs

 Learn how to use the native tabs layout in Expo Router.

-Native tabs are an experimental feature available in SDK 54 and above, and their API is subject to change.
+Native tabs is an experimental feature available in SDK 54 and above, and its API is subject to change.

 Tabs are a common way to navigate between different sections of an app.
 In Expo Router, you can use different tab layouts, depending on your needs.
 This guide covers the native tabs.
 Unlike the other tabs layout, native tabs use the native system tab bar.